ajbacon/makers-bnb/README.md

 $ rack db:migrate RACK_ENV=test
 ```

 ### To run the MakersBnB app:

 ```
 $ rackup
 ```

 To view sign-up page, navigate to `localhost:9292/`.

 ## Testing

-The main focus of the team was to fully feature test the app.
+The main focus of the team was to fully test all features within the application.
 Unit tests were added where model functionality was required beyond that provided by inherited Gems.
-To run the tests, run rspec within the terminal
+To run the tests, run rspec within the terminal.

 ````
 $ rspec